 Brian Johnson is an environmental education and program evaluation specialist with more than 20 years of experience in the field.
-He is currently a Consulting Associate with PEER Associates Inc., where he manages evaluation and research projects for informal science institutions such as zoos, aquariums, and science centers.
+He is currently a Senior Research Associate with PEER Associates Inc., where he manages evaluation and research projects for informal science institutions such as zoos, aquariums, and science centers.
 Until August 2017, he served as the Director of Educational Research and Evaluation at the Wildlife Conservation Society, where he established a research and evaluation unit at the WCS zoos and aquarium in New York City.
 Additionally, he served as the Chief Executive Officer of the Lancashire Global Education Centre in Preston, UK.
 He has also served as Education Officer for Botanic Gardens Conservation International, where he directed the organization’s plant conservation education programs in the United States.
 Brian has also directed environmental education programs at the nation’s first urban Audubon center in New York City, and served for five years as Senior Faculty with the Audubon Expedition Institute at Lesley University.